 Schools must also ensure access to their programs for students with special needs.
 This includes distance-learning programs.
 These services may comprise help with registration and tutoring and counseling services.
 Communication aids and writing help are other common services.
 Instructors may provide test-taking accommodations, such as extended time or assistive technology.

 Check with your school to learn about and request accommodations.
 Do not expect to receive what you need automatically.
 You likely must apply or register for services and provide documentation of your disability.

 What services does Parliament offer veterans with disabilities considering vocational or trade school?

-Many professionals have worked in their field for decades, but need that certification or associate’s degree to get a promotion, so they come to us for help.
-We also offer specific help with the job search to veterans – everything from interviewing to resume writing.
-They often aren’t sure where they will be best positioned to work after leaving the services, and we help them translate those skills to today's job market.
+Many professionals have worked in their field for decades but need that certification or associate degree to get a promotion, so they come to us for help.
+We also offer job-search help to veterans, including interviewing and resume writing tips.
+They often do not know where they will work after leaving the services, and we help them translate their skills to today's job market.

 Do you see any trends in the number of veterans with disabilities pursuing vocational school over a four-year degree?